-The opportunity to be placed in an available booth will be guaranteed as soon as possible after May 1.
-Returning crafters who are interested in (and eligible for) booth space on a permanent basis must submit a new application (with digital images and fee) to Craft Inventory by the April 1 deadline for placement the following year.
-Permanent booth awards result from agreement among Booth Registration, Craft Committee, Craft Inventory, and Fair Management.
+The opportunity to be placed in an available booth will be guaranteed as soon as possible after September 30.
+Returning crafters who are interested in (and eligible for) booth space on a permanent basis must submit a new application (with digital images and fee) to Craft Inventory by the annual application deadline to be considered for placement the following year.
+Permanent booth awards result from agreement among Registration Crew, Craft Committee, Craft Inventory, and Fair Management.

-60. Logo Items.
+61. Logo Items.
 Each year, a few returning crafters are awarded the privilege of using the Oregon Country Fair logo on their craft, for that year only.
-April 1 is the deadline for applying for this privilege.
+March 22 is the deadline for applying for this privilege.
 Unlike regular new craft applications for which only digital images are accepted, a sample of the proposed logo item is required.
 Please contact the Fair office for more specific information.
 The Board of Directors must approve use of the logo (the Peach and/or the words Oregon Country Fair) for sale, trade, or display during public hours.
-All logo items successfully juried five times will be given Early Approved Craft status and will not need to be re-juried.
+All logo items successfully juried five times will be given approval without the need to be re-juried.
+An application and application fee must still be submitted annually for such crafts.